eth-cscs/sarus/doc/user/user_guide.rst

 -----------

-Environment variables within containers are set by combining several sources, in the following order of precedence (later entries override earlier entries):
+Environment variables within containers are set by combining several sources, in the following order (later entries override earlier entries):

 1. Host environment of the process calling Sarus
 2. Environment variables defined in the container image, e.g., Docker ENV-defined variables